Dream Schools

 “It’s hard to know.”

-But when she leaves her stories, she has as much emotion as a machine, and doesn’t speak.
+When she puts down her stories, she has as much emotion as a machine, and doesn’t speak.

 Awakening